 Flash forward a few years.
 I’m somewhere in the middle of Canada, on tour with a band playing “math-rock” in dingy bars.
 The epitome of a niche market.
 Meanwhile, in the overloaded van, I’m reading a book a friend gave me called The Purpose Driven Life.
 Through that book, amidst the musk of six poorly bathed men, I encountered Jesus and nothing has been the same since.

 Much to my chagrin, I also discovered that the author is well known for wearing oversized Hawaiian t-shirts.
 “Did a guy in that t-shirt really lead me to Jesus?”
-I felt had.

 I’ve always been a stickler for design and appearances.
 My snobbish attitude for all that looks fair and beautiful, hip and cool has served me well at times, but it has also been a subversive tyrant.
 If it weren’t for grace, it could have kept me from Jesus.
 But God had other plans.
 Among many other things, God has made me grateful to be led to him by a man in a gaudy Hawaiian t-shirt.
 But God is always challenging us, and he wasn’t going to let me escape that bizarrely shaped cartoon person that I had dismissed so scornfully years before.